mrc-ide/individual/joss/paper.md

 both in R and other programming languages.
-However, based on our review of existing software, no other library exists in the R language which provides users with a set of primitive elements for defining epidemiological models without imposing strong restrictions upon the type of allowed models (e.g.; compartmental, network, etc.), or limiting users to particular mathematical forms for model dynamics.
+However, based on our review of existing software, no other library exists in the R language which provides users with a set of primitive elements for defining epidemiological models without imposing strong restrictions upon the type of model that may be simulated (e.g.; compartmental, network, etc.), or limiting users to particular mathematical forms for model dynamics.

 ### General R Packages